Festival Application Process

 Application Process

-Application Prep Sheet
+Application Prep Form

 From catchy titles to how to best think about the arts, humanities, and religion, we have tips for you!